 Many employees also enjoy accommodation provided by the company on favourable rents.

 Salaries are substantially higher than those in the private sector.
-In addition, employees have enjoyed salary increase well in excess of inflation.
+In addition, employees have enjoyed salary increases well in excess of inflation.
 There is also automatic progression in seniority for all employees.

 Their annual leave entitlement is 27 days a year, but with additional days for long service.